bikarnap/woltise/README.md

 * Then enter the command npm start.
 There  should be a console log saying "Server running on port [port#]"
 * Open a web browser and navigate to localhost:[port#]/restaurants/search?q=[]&lat=[]&lon=[].
 The [] should be replaced by the desired parameters.
 Note: The default port is defined to be 8080 unless the running system has a PORT environment variable predefined.
 * If the query parameters satisfy the backend logics, restaurants with their respective properties would be returned.
 For instance, the example query mentioned above would return 9 restaurants that are nearer than 3 kilometers from the customer's location and the restaurants' description/name/tags includes the query string 'sushi'.
+#### Also note that it has been tested in the localhost environment (http://localhost:8080/restaurants/search?q=sushi&lat=60.17045&lon=24.93147).
+So, if it is to be run on a different host, localhost:8080 should be replaced by that.

 ## Dependencies used
 * fs from Nodejs